daattali/beautiful-jekyll/_posts/2018-07-12-learning-from-real-data.md

 Now that the setting is clear, here comes my list of advice to my future self.

-1. Communicate with your team!
+1. Communicate with your team.

 Make sure everyone is on the same page - ideally on a daily basis.
 Both, the distribution of daily tasks as well as the understanding of conceptual ideas related to the project should be discussed among the team members frequently.
 This way, the team is more productive when working towards the common goal while making a good impression towards the client in meetings.
 Although we generally did an excellent job at this, there were a few misunderstandings that became clear in meetings with the client.
 This could have been prevented by better communication.